fuzzylita/fuzzylita.github.io/_posts/2017-08-28-building_a_website_is_ridiculously_fun.markdown

 My realty site ended up being thinly veiled anti-duck propaganda from the sinister chickens.
 Rife with hilarious, shady duck images on every page, useful information punctuated with an constant reminder.
 You can't trust the ducks.

-That said, becuase I wanted my joke to be funnier - to me... no one else is ever even going to see the outcome of this exercise - I ended up learned 5 times more than I could have.
+That said, becuase I wanted my joke to be funnier - to me... no one else is ever even going to see the outcome of this exercise - I ended up going WAY deeper than I could have, just to make it work.

 'I want the duck with sunglasses to be positioned dfferently, and how do I skip a line? hmm there's no space between the links to '100 sketchy duck facts'.
 Why doesn't that stupid selector work?'